 Hope is the Chief Public Relations Officer for Young&BosSHE and the voice of SHEspeaks.
 She excels at storytelling and is in charge of keeping Young&BosSHE on-brand.
 Hope is a passionate nonprofit, public relations professional committed to breathing life into communities, empowering action through service and igniting confidence in the women around her.
 Outside of work, Hope can be found adventuring with her husband Clark and their 8-lb Havanese SaaSy.

-Emily is Chief Operations Officer for Young&BosSHE.
-She leads our day-to-day operations and keeps Young&BosSHE on task.
+Emily is the Chief Operating Officer for Young&BosSHE.
+She leads our day-to-day and keeps Young&BosSHE on task.
 Emily thrives on creating connections between people that are real and lasting, and can usually be found reading feminist lit on her couch and drinking peppermint tea.
-She lives in Cleveland, OH with her partner Andrew, rescue dog Luna and cats Jude and Phoebe.
+She lives in Cleveland, OH with her partner, rescue pittie, and two cats.

 After sharing her thoughts on being a creative woman in tech via the Young&BosSHE blog, Kaitlin was inspired to further the Young&BosSHE vision and join the team.
 She is passionate about empowering women, especially in the tech industry.
 Since moving to Nashville in 2016, Kaitlin has been using her web development expertise to help the State of TN go paperless and increase productivity.
 When she’s not working, Kaitlin can be found baking, swing dancing, volunteering through the Junior League or the Alzheimer’s Association, and daydreaming about being a future beekeeper.

-Abby Lee Hood is a queer sci-fi/fantasy writer and full-time social media manager in Nashville.
+Abby Lee Hood is a queer sci-fi/fantasy writer and nonprofit communications professional in Nashville.
 She loves stories that make the hard days a little easier, whether it’s telling a joke while presenting a social media workshop, writing a short story or tweeting about a cause her client supports.
-Ask her about her love for Chicago and adopting senior dogs.
+Ask her about her love for Chicago, adopting senior dogs, and her hedgehog Noodle.

 Marty Fernandes is a Memphis native working full time as a graphic designer and social media guru.
 She loves storytelling through design and bold imagery, and she’s happiest when she discovers a cool new font.
 SHE came to Young&BosSHE because she has a passion for women supporting women and she’s always on the hunt for resources that can answer the question, “Am I doing this right?”
 Hobbies include, but aren’t limited to: Hanging with her three-legged dog, Netflix binges and scouting the best iced coffee joints.